-Australia is a strong supporter of a multi-stakeholder approach to internet governance that is inclusive, consensus-based, transparent and accountable.
+Australia is a strong supporter of a multi-stakeholder approach to Internet governance that is inclusive, consensus-based, transparent and accountable.
 The multi-stakeholder approach balances the needs and views of the community, civil society, industry, the technical community, academia and governments.
-This approach underpins the open, free and secure nature of the internet, and the consequent economic, social and cultural benefits to Australia.
+This approach underpins the open, free, secure and interoperable nature of the Internet, and the consequent economic, social and cultural benefits to Australia.

-The internet naming system is a public resource and, in keeping with the multi-stakeholder approach, its functions should be administered to create and deliver value in the public or common interest and in accordance with Australian laws.
+The Internet naming system is a public resource and, in keeping with the multi-stakeholder approach, its functions should be administered to create and deliver value in the public or common interest and in accordance with Australian laws.
+The Australian Government expects auDA to meet the highest standards of transparency, governance and accountability for corporate entities. auDA should adopt the prevailing version of the ASX Corporate Governance Principles and Recommendations to the extent it is consistent with auDA's other governance and accountability obligations.

-On this basis, the Australian Government continues to endorse the .au Domain Administration (auDA) to administer Australia's (.au) country code Top Level Domain (ccTLD) for the benefit of all Australians in accordance with the following terms.
+On this basis, the Government continues to endorse the .au Domain Administration (auDA) to administer Australia's (.au) country code Top Level Domain (ccTLD) for the benefit of all Australians in accordance with the following terms.

-Core Functions
+Core functions

-auDA will continue to undertake the following Core Functions:
+auDA will continue to undertake the following Core functions:

-- Ensure stable, secure and reliable operation of the .au domain, as part of Australia's suite of critical infrastructure. - Respond quickly to matters that compromise the security and integrity of the Domain Name System (DNS). - Maintain appropriate security protocols in line with Australian and international best practice, and contemporary security practices. - Administer a licensing regime for .au domain names based in multi-stakeholder processes that is transparent, responsive, accountable, accessible and efficient. - Develop policies for the .au domain with a multi-stakeholder approach to provide the greatest benefit for the Australian community. - \circ $\;$ Maintain and ensure compliance with these policies. - Maintain appropriate dispute resolution policies that are consistent with Australian and international best practice. - \circ Maintain a complaints process that is clear and consistent, and provides procedural fairness. - Advocate for, and actively participate in, multi-stakeholder Internet governance processes both domestically and internationally.
+- 1. Ensure stable, secure and reliable operation of the .au domain, as part of Australia's suite of critical infrastructure. - Respond quickly to matters that compromise the security and integrity of the domain name system (DNS). - Maintain appropriate security protocols in line with Australian and international best practice, and contemporary security practices. - 2.
+Administer a licensing regime for .au domain names based in multi-stakeholder processes that is transparent, responsive, accountable, accessible and efficient. - Develop and periodically review policies for the .au domain with a multi-stakeholder approach to provide the greatest benefit for the Australian community. - Maintain and ensure compliance with these policies. - Maintain appropriate dispute resolution policies that are consistent with Australian and international best practice. - Maintain a complaints process that is clear and consistent, and provides procedural fairness. - 3.
+Actively advocate for, participate in, and support multi-stakeholder Internet governance processes domestically, regionally and internationally.